 Find it hard to track down email attachments?
 You're not alone.
 It can be challenging to find files attached to emails when you have a busy inbox.

-Simplify your file management process by automatically saving your email attachments to Google Drive.
+Simplify your file management process by automatically saving your email attachments to your cloud storage app.
 Whenever you get a new email in Gmail with an attachment, send it to a specific Google Drive folder for safekeeping.

 Watch the video below to see how to set up this Zap—our word for our automated workflows.
 Or keep reading for step-by-step instructions.